Glass Art

 Hot glass

-Hot glass is a process where the glass is heated in a furnace or oven.
+Hot glass is a process where the glass is heated in a furnace or furnace.

 Common terms often used for kiln-made glass include 'collapsed glass', 'molten glass', 'kiln glass', 'kiln cast glass', 'bent glass', 'glass bending' and 'pate de verre' '.